makeworld-the-better-one/fmrl/spec.md

 The client SHOULD then display this error to the user, indicating that something failed.
 Clients shouldn't expect the error description to be only one line long.

+Some clients may be designed to automatically request status updates in the background.
+Clients SHOULD stop automatically requesting a user that returns a 4xx status code.
+Other status codes SHOULD NOT cause this.

 ### Single User Query